 If you're anything like us, you're probably a sucker for a good home décor show.
 From Mary McDonald's antics on Million Dollar Decorators to Nate and Jeremiah's charismatic banter, nothing is better than watching people transform undecorated—or sometimes entirely dilapidated—homes into design masterpieces.
 But what do you do when you've watched every episode of your favorite show and you have nothing left in your Netflix queue?

 We turned to our faithful community of Instagram followers to ask one question: What's the best home décor show ever made?
 We received a ton of answers and compiled the most popular ones to bring you the ultimate list of design shows you should definitely watch (or rewatch).
-Today, we're sharing the top four with you (along with a much-loved bonus), but you can also find the full list on our Instagram.
+Today, we're sharing the top 10 with you, but you can also find the full list on our Instagram.
 Don't tackle another decorating project before watching the best home décor shows listed here—consider it your own personal design school.

 Hands down, our Instagram followers' favorite home décor show is HGTV's Fixer Upper, which gathered more than twice as many votes as all the other shows—so if you haven't watched it yet, you probably should.
-In the show, Chip and Joanna Gaines go through the process of helping clients turn their dilapidated but potential-rich houses into true showpieces—helping them reach their full potential.
+In the show, husband-and-wife duo Chip and Joanna Gaines go through the process of helping clients turn their dilapidated but potential-rich houses into true showpieces.
 The combined construction and design aspect of the show means that you get to see insane before and after transformations—and gather a ton of ideas to improve your own home.

 Nate & Jeremiah by Design